Bijoy Krishna Handique: Minister of Mines

 Handique proposed to make locals –project affected people [PAP]- the stakeholders in the project, and thus remove major impediment in expansion of old or development of new mines.
-His initiative had blessings, or so it looked, from the highest power centre in Congress Party, its president herself: "The new legislation is being framed amid UPA chief Sonia Gandhi voicing concerns over land acquisition norms and favouring the Haryana model – where farmers are provided lucrative compensation in addition to annuity for 33 years."

-During his tenure, Handique came under terrific pressure to sell off the government's stakes in profitable mining companies like Coal India Ltd and Hindustan Copper Ltd, to private players.
+During his tenure, Handique came under pressure to sell off the government's stakes in profitable mining companies like Coal India Ltd and Hindustan Copper Ltd, to private players.
 Despite that, he reasoned that since it was difficult to value these companies and because the benefits of privatisation were not obvious, the government would not sell its stake.
-To date, this remains the government's position.

 He also blocked the privatisation-by-stealth strategy of mining companies like Vedanta Resources.
-These companies would form joint ventures with state owned mining companies to appropriate the profits from operations.

-Handique also tried to deal with the problem of illegal mining in places like Bellary.
-He initiated the probes and investigations that eventually led to the arrest of G Janardhana Reddy and his brothers, illegal miners and the richest politicians of Karnataka in September, 2011.

-During his tenure, global iron ore prices were ruling high, and extraordinary amount of ore, much of it mined illegally, was being exported.
 Handique proposed a windfall tax on ore exported to raise resources for the people adversely affected by projects.

 Despite his proposal for a windfall tax, Handique was not in favour of banning mining activities in any state.
 He requested chief ministers of all mining states to cooperate with the government's efforts to clean up mining and ensure proper revenue collection.

 Minister of Development of the North Eastern Region

-During his tenure as Minister of Development of North Eastern Region, he initiated many major policy changes regarding connectivity, promotion of youth and industry in the Region.
-His amiable style of functioning had endeared him to the populace of the right North Eastern States.
-His acceptability was backed by his thorough understanding of the Region.
-Integration of the Region to the Mainstream was the central focus which he was successfully pursuing as the Minister of DoNER.
+During his tenure as Minister of Development of North Eastern Region, he initiated policy changes regarding connectivity, promotion of youth and industry in the Region.
+Integration of the Region to the Mainstream was his major focus as the Minister of DoNER.